sergiosalazarlopez/GoEuroTest/README.txt

 	> mvn clean install -DskipTests
 	> mvn java -jar target/GoEuroTest.jar cityName

+	** The file could be created in the next directory: /temp/locations.csv.
+Must have a directory with that name (/temp)

 THE TESTS

 	The project has two types of test: unit and integration